 Observe that the output y is just the input x time shifted by 1.
 This is not a coincidence because, as it turns out, a LTI system with the system function $H(s) = e^{-s}$ is an ideal unit delay (i.e., a system that performs a time shift of 1).

-4.1 Using the graphical method, for each pair of functions x and h given in the figures below, compute x h.
+4.1 Using the graphical method, for each pair of functions x and h given in the figures below, directly compute xh.
+(Do not compute xh indirectly by instead computing hx and using the commutative property of convolution.)

 (a)